acrylic-origami/reaction-maps/README.md

 <sup>&#xa9; Randall Monroe, 2020</sup>

-Reaction maps, AKA homophones with US cities.
-This version uses 3 phonemes at the ends of city names (from GeoNames' gazetteer data) to reconstruct sentences that sound similar.
+Reaction maps, AKA homophones with North American cities.
+This version uses 3 phonemes at the ends of city names (from [Geofabrik's version of the OSM North American places dataset](https://download.geofabrik.de/north-america.html)) to reconstruct sentences that sound similar.

 Use it here! [maps.lam.io](http://maps.lam.io)